 - Underwent open heart surgery (bypass or valve repair/replacement)

-- Received a cardiac stent within the last six months
+- Received a cardiac stent within the last three months, if you suffer from congestive heart failure

-- Undergone a transplant within the last 12 months
+- Underwent a heart transplant within the last 12 months

 - Suffer from stable angina